001. INTRODUCTION: Election Officer Basics

 During closing procedures, use the Machine Certification Form again.

-Election officers must record all required numbers in the red table on the form, including the Public and Protected Counter numbers from the DS200 scanners and numbers from red zip-tie seals used to secure various equipment.
+Election officers must record all required numbers in the After Polls Close table on the form, including the Public and Protected Counter numbers from the DS200 scanners and numbers of seals used to secure various equipment.

-Do not leave the polling place without signing the SOR and the SOR copy!
+Do not leave the polling place without signing the SOR – A and the SOR - B!
 Sign on the same numbered row as you did on the Oath and Compensation sheet in the morning.
 This will help everyone in the precinct check that all documents are signed and is a big help to us here in the office.

 When all work is complete (usually around 9:00 PM), the Chief will dismiss all election officers.